SFe-Team-was-taken/SFE/code-of-conduct.md

 ### No objectionable content

-**Don't do anything illegal, inappropriate, or otherwise objectionable.** You must never post anything that isn't safe for work, life, and/or violates copyrights and/or other laws.
+**Don't do anything illegal, inappropriate, or otherwise objectionable.** You must never post or create anything that isn't safe for work, life, and/or violates copyrights and/or other laws.

 ### No affiliation with Creative